Off-price: 1970-90s

-Due to the volatility of U.S. Economy in the 1970s and the recession that had brought about significant change in customers' attitude to expenses, the off-price industry was gaining considerable momentum.
+Due to the volatility of the U.S. economy in the 1970s and the recession that had brought about significant change in customers' attitude to expenses, the off-price industry was gaining considerable momentum.
 By buying surplus goods from manufacturers at the end of each season, off-price networks would offer fashionable branded goods at 20-60% lower than department stores.
 The “Hit or Miss” network belonging to Zayre Corp was growing so fast that Zayre considered the opportunity of expanding its off-price business.
 They even made a failed attempt to buy the Marshalls network that had also achieved fame as an off-price retailer.
 Zayre then hired a Marshalls ex manager, Bernard Cammarata, to create a clone of Marshalls.
 TJ Maxx, the name of this store, was opened in March 1977 – and it was followed by a series of other openings for the brand-new network.
-These stores became popular overnight, offering quality clothes at reasonable prices and a constantly updated range of products to the USA’s growing population.
+These stores became popular, offering quality clothes at reasonable prices and a constantly updated range of products to the US's growing population.

 A few years after these events, Zayre Corp began to develop yet another line of business, – by providing customers with the opportunity to purchase goods through catalogues via the postal service.
 Zayre established the Chadwick's Boston co., and Home Club, Inc. networks of household appliance stores in 1985.
-So there the Corporation included a few networks, such as Zayre discounters for customers with low and medium level of income; TJ Maxx, Hit or Miss and Chadwick's Boston for clients with medium income and higher.
+So there the corporation included a few networks, such as Zayre discounters for customers with low and medium level of income; TJ Maxx, Hit or Miss, and Chadwick's Boston for clients with medium income and higher.

-By 1986 the number of “Hit or Miss” stores in the United States had reached 420, and their sales had grown to 300 million dollars.
+By 1986, the number of “Hit or Miss” stores in the United States had reached 420, and their sales had grown to 300 million dollars.
 Nearly 70% of its product assortment was brands with nationwide recognition, while the remaining 30% was manufactured under the Hit or Miss label.
 The network managed to keep price tags at 20-50% lower than most specialized stores ever did.
-In 1987 The TJX Companies, Inc. was founded to manage the companies.
-In 1988 Zayre decided to concentrate its efforts on maintaining their off-price direction.
-It sold all of its network, consisting of nearly 400 Zayre stores, and the label itself to the competitive discounter network Ames Department Stores Inc. for 431,4 million, and by 1990 all Zayre stores were closed or converted into ones under the Ames brand.
-Meanwhile, in 1976 Marshalls was acquired by Melville Corp.
-By then the network had 36 stores in operation.
-With its new owner, growth surged : by the year 1995 it owned 496 stores in the US and Hawaii.
-In 1995 TJX Corporation bought out Marshalls – (now of Melville Corporation) by signing a bargain contract worth 606 mln dollars.
+In 1987, TJX was founded to manage the companies.
+In 1988, Zayre decided to concentrate its efforts on maintaining their off-price direction.
+It sold all of its network, consisting of nearly 400 Zayre stores, and the label itself to the competitive discounter network Ames Department Stores Inc. for 431.4 million, and by 1990, all Zayre stores were closed or converted into ones under the Ames brand.
+Meanwhile, in 1976, Marshalls was acquired by Melville Corp.
+By then, the network had 36 stores in operation.
+With its new owner, growth surged; by the year 1995, it owned 496 stores in the US and Hawaii.
+In 1995, TJX Corporation bought out Marshalls – (now of Melville Corporation) by signing a bargain contract worth 606 mln dollars.